OfficeDev/Office-Add-in-samples/Samples/VSTO-shared-code-migration/README.md

 ## Security notes

+### Cell-Analyzer notes

+This readme file has you create test certificates to run the Cell-Analyzer project.
+These are for testing and development purposes only.
+Do not reuse them in your own code solutions or in production environments.

+### CellAnalyzerRESTAPI notes

+In the **Startup.cs** file, the **ConfigureServices** method updates the CORS policy to allow port **localhost:44397**.
+This is for development purposes.
+In production code you should update this to use the appropriate allowed domains.

 ### CellAnalyzerRESTAPI notes

 The Cell analyzer REST API project is configured to support CORS requests from https://localhost:44397 (the Office web add-in.)
 This is only for development purposes.
 In production code, you should configure CORS to support your deployed Office web add-in endpoint.